KING KONG 1976MOVIE REVIEW

-This movie bombed big time, by the way.
+This KONG bombed big time, by the way.
 Possibly because Dino wasn't trying anything too new.
 Before the movie was released, he revealed that, in the tradition of the original Kong, this one too, would be killed.
 Ah but WHATTA DEATH!

 Earlier in the movie, while Kong was being FedEx'd to the states, Prescott shed crocodile tears for the island natives because "We kidnapped their God."

 The final Battle Royale atop the former World Trade Center (also in the trailer and on the poster!
-This movie spoiled itself!) is nowhere near as exciting as the movie poster suggests.
-It is horribly edited, with King Kong destroying the same helicopter on two different occasions, by swatting it out of his face.
+This movie spoiled itself.) is nowhere near as exciting as the movie poster suggests.
+It is horribly edited, with King Kong destroying the same helicopter, with the same people inside, on two different separate occasions, by swatting it out of his face.

 In 1976, KING KONG never looked more lifelike.
 He truly looked like a living breathing giant ape - no lie.
 But that was the only good thing about this turkey.
-From the horribly bad story, to the characters and their dialogue, to the inept sexual tension of a giant gorilla wanting to have sex with a human that was likely smaller than his dick, the KING KONG of 1976 truly deserves One Shriek Girl.
+From the horribly bad story, to the characters and their dialogue, to the inept sexual tension of a giant, 8 story tall gorilla wanting to have sex with a human that was (comparatively) the size of a french fry, the KING KONG of 1976 deserves One Shriek Girl.